View Advisory Circular 68-1 here.

 Do I have to go to an AME for the general medical exam required every four years?
 How does the FAA know that I complied with that rule?

-No, you can go to any primary care physician for your exam; you do not need to visit an AME.
+No, you can go to any state-licensed physician for your exam; you do not need to visit an AME.
 To demonstrate compliance, just enter the visit in your logbook.
 There’s nothing to report to the FAA unless specifically requested.